alash3al/redix/README.md

         // let redix tries to be async as possible as it can while writing data
         // this means that the writes will be in background which means redix won't be able to tell
-        // you whether the write succeeded or not! just use this if you will use it as if it were a log-file/streaming-service async = false
+        // you whether the write succeeded or not! just use this if you will use it as if it were a log-file/streaming-service
+        // this config will result in a very fast writes response as redix won't block until it make sure that the writes are 100% commited! async = false
     }
 }